-This simple recipe for Baked Cod produces flaky, buttery, perfectly seasoned, cod fish with minimal prep work and easy-to-find ingredients!
+This simple recipe for Baked Cod produces buttery, perfectly seasoned, flaky cod with minimal prep and easy-to-find ingredients!

 When it comes to fish, it can be hard to achieve both perfectly cooked and perfectly flavored fish.
-This recipe for cod, along with my recipes for Blackened Mahi Mahi, Sweet Potato Pancakes, and Baked Salmon, proves that you don't need to have culinary training or exotic ingredients to prepare delicious fish recipes at home.
+This recipe for cod, along with my recipes for Blackened Mahi Mahi, Fish Tacos, and Baked Salmon, proves that you don't need to have culinary training or exotic ingredients to prepare delicious fish at home.

 Notes On Ingredients